 Carry-On Baggage Allowance

-easyJet: 56 x 45 x 25cm
+- easyJet: 56 x 45 x 25cm

-Ryanair: 55 x 40 x 20cm plus a second bag measuring 35 x 20 x 20 cm
+- Ryanair: 55 x 40 x 20cm, plus a second bag measuring 35 x 20 x 20 cm

-Winner:...
-Both airlines have flawed policies, but Ryanair wins by a hair, as long as you already have a small enough case acceptable to the airline.
+Bot...h airlines have flawed policies, but Ryanair wins by a hair, as long as you already have a small enough case acceptable to the airline.

-Checked Luggage Allowance and Price
+Checked Baggage Allowance and Price

-easyJet: 20kg.
+- easyJet: 20kg.
 20€.
 (45€ at airport)

-Ryanair: 15kg or 20kg.
-15€ (for 15kg) to 70€ (high season price).
+- Ryanair: 15kg or 20kg.
+15€ (for 15kg) to 70€ (high season price)

 05 of 05

-Interestingly, Ryanair usually beats easyJet, but usually not by much.
-And when Ryanair is the more expensive, it is a lot more expensive.
+It is much easier to have such flexibility with easyJet as they have a better 'flexible search' option than Ryanair does.
+Interestingly, Ryanair usually beats easyJet on price, but usually not by much.
+However, when Ryanair is the more expensive, it is a lot more expensive.

 Obviously, you need to always shop around and don't believe that the airline you normally fly with is always the cheapest.

-A problem with making these price comparisons was that Ryanair often didn't cover the route I wanted, or the route was... currently not available.
-This was particularly the case for Edinburgh flights.
+A problem with making these price comparisons was that...
+Ryanair often didn't cover the route I wanted, or the route was currently not available—this was particularly the case for Edinburgh flights.